 The PMO will play a critical role in the effective integration of AI-based processes and tools into the organisation’s structure.
-This process is the key task of a future-proof organisation.
+This process is a key task of any future-proof organisation.

-Unfortunately, AI is a complex and somewhat elusive topic and there is no clear consensus on how to integrate it properly.
+Unfortunately, AI is a complex and somewhat elusive topic.
+So, there is no clear consensus on how to integrate it properly.
 Just as every PMO is unique, every AI digital transformation strategy will be unique as well.
 To help you craft your strategy, we highlight the key challenges and opportunities areas that come with integrating AI into the PMO.

 Key Challenges of AI for the Project Management Office

-Research from PwC shows that the top three barriers to transformation initiatives in organisations are inflexible processes, lack of skilled teams, and outdated technologies.
+Research from PwC shows that the top three barriers to transformation initiatives in organisations are:

 Inflexible or Slow Processes

 Digital transformation is no clear-cut process.
-It involves changing attitudes, cultures, practices and technologies across the entire organisation.
-However, a slow and inflexible process threatens to not only delay the much-needed transformation but threatens the effectiveness of projects in the present.
+It involves changing attitudes, cultures, practices, and technologies across an entire organisation.
+However, a slow and inflexible process threatens to delay the transformation initiative, and threaten the effectiveness of projects in the present.
 A survey found that in 2018, project professionals believed poor change management was the primary cause of project failure in the past 12 months.

-With any PMO initiative, it is best to achieve results early on for there to be effective buy-in from both leadership and employees.
-Slow and inflexible processes that do not actively consider employee input threaten to undermine the entire initiative.
-Any further setbacks in the digital transformation towards AI could become extremely costly for organisations down the line.
+With any PMO initiative, it is best to achieve results early on so there is effective buy-in from both leadership and employees.
+Slow and inflexible processes that do not actively consider employee input can undermine the entire initiative.
+In addition, setbacks in the digital transformation towards AI could become extremely costly for organisations down the line.

 Lack of skilled team members

-As mentioned, present AI tools and technologies rely heavily on the input of project managers and the data engineers who create them.
-Without the proper knowledge or training, the quality of the data input and, by extension, its outcomes will be significantly impacted.
-The reality is that while demand for project managers and professionals with AI and data science skills is sky-high, the supply is scarce – making the entire endeavour a highly costly and potentially risky endeavour.
-Gartner research shows that 80% of AI projects remain unscalable and in the hands of the talented few.
+As mentioned, present AI tools and technologies rely heavily on the input of project managers and the data engineers who created them.
+Without the proper knowledge or training, the quality of the data input and, by extension, its outcomes are significantly impacted.
+The reality is, while the demand for project managers and professionals with skills in AI and data science is sky-high, the supply is scarce – making the entire initiative highly costly and potentially risky.
+Gartner research shows that 80% of AI projects remain unscalable, and in the hands of the talented few.
 For some, the risk and barrier may be too high compared to its rewards.

-Many organisations are running on legacy platforms that cannot handle the expected transformations AI integration will bring.
-For many, patched updates and reconfigurations may have sufficed for the past few years but the inevitability of AI and its sweeping changes is challenging that approach.
-Even still, many still see shifting to entirely new systems as too costly of an investment.
-Digital transformation is all about ease and speed, so outdated technologies pose a significant barrier to success.
+Many organisations are running on legacy platforms that cannot handle the changes that an AI integration will bring.
+For many, patched updates and reconfigurations may have sufficed for the past few years.
+However, these patchy legacy systems won’t be able to support the inevitability of AI and its sweeping changes.
+Successful digital transformations are all about ease and speed, so outdated technologies pose a significant barrier to success.

 Key Opportunity Points for PMOs